vyperlang/vyper/vyper/ast/README.md

 * `get_children`: Returns a list of children of the given node.
 * `get_descendants`: Returns a list of descendants of the given node.
-* `get_parent`: Returns the parent or an ascendant of the given node.
+* `get_ancestor`: Returns the parent or an ascendant of the given node.
 * `get`: Recursive getter function for node attributes.

 To learn more about these methods, read their docstrings in the `VyperNode` class